dotnet/dotnet-docker/documentation/ubuntu-chiseled.md

 - `stat  /bin/sh: no such file or directory`
 - `docker: Error response from daemon: failed to create shim task: OCI runtime create failed: runc create failed: unable to start container process: exec: "bash": executable file not found in $PATH: unknown.`

-These errors happen when you try to invoke a shell Ubuntu Chiseled images since they don't include `sh` or `bash`.
+These errors happen when you try to invoke a shell command in a container that doesn't include `sh` or `bash`.
 Before adopting Ubuntu Chiseled, you should make sure your app doesn't depend on any shell commands or scripts.

 Additionally, you should make sure any instructions in your Dockerfile are formatted in the `exec` form instead of the `shell` form.
 For example: